Other HUD Subsidized Housing Programs

 FUNDING

 All of the funding for HUD-subsidized housing comes from HUD.
-The federal government has stopped providing direct funding, whether in the form of low interest mortgages or operating subsidies for the development of low income housing since the mid 1980’s.
+The federal government has stopped providing direct funding, whether in the form of low interest mortgages or operating subsidies for the development of new low-income housing since the mid 1980’s.
 The funding currently provided is only for operating subsidies for existing buildings in the various programs.

 Summary of Other Types of Private HUD Subsidized Housing